ButterEnough/NpcProtector/README.md

 ## Expansion

 If you want to add NPCs, you have to add them to the source code at the moment, in the future, I hope to extract them to a separate file that users can easily modify, that is if I can be bothered since I am lazy.

+## Editor

+Just my first ever attempt at GitHub-removed Grelod (Grelod the Kind) from the list so mods like "Innocence Lost Alternative" can proceed as designed.